climate-action-hackathon/ClimateFrame/README.md

 # ClimateFrame

-ClimateFrame is a framework that allows you to frame data.
+ClimateFrame is a framework that allows you to frame data by defining specific actions that are executed when certain events occur within real time data.

+Mission Statement/ Goal:
+Providing a framework that allows regional experts to communicate their knowledge with local communities.

+What a mission statement is:
+A concise summary of the aims of a project.

+The problem we are trying to solve:
+*
+*
+*

 The concrete use case is as follows:
 * A local expert wants to help vulnerable clients